gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 > reason you also be glad and rejoice with me.

 We each stand alone at the last.
-Yet St. Paul indicates that we observe or witness each other's judgement.
+Yet St. Paul indicates that we witness each other's judgement in some way.
 He expects to rejoice in _their_ salvation on the Day of Christ.
 Now, we are all members of one another.
 Life is a gift.
 Time is ours from God.
 How else to spend it than working out our own salvation, together?